DmitriySh/system-design-course/03-data-storage/Lecture.md

 ```

  - `Trigger` = is a special type of stored procedure that automatically executes or fires when certain events occur in a database:
-   - can be executed before/after any INSERT, UPDATE, or DELETE operation
+   - can be executed before/after any INSERT, UPDATE, or DELETE operation;
-   - can be executed instead of INSERT, UPDATE, or DELETE operations
+   - can be executed instead of INSERT, UPDATE, or DELETE operations;
-   - works in the same transaction that the sql statement
-   - have access to an old and new row set
+   - have access to an old and new row set;
-   - can be attached to tables, views, and foreign tables
+   - can be attached to tables, views, and foreign tables.
 ```sql
 CREATE OR REPLACE FUNCTION before_update_salary() RETURNS TRIGGER AS $$